jerome-trc/biomorph/ATTRIB.md

 The [ZJSON library](https://github.com/RicardoLuis0/ZJSON) is courtesy of [RicardoLuis0](https://github.com/RicardoLuis0) and used under the MIT license.

-The GLDEFS for `BIO_ArmorBonus` were devised by Realm667 user Infirnex.
+The GLDEFS for the Armor Bonus were devised by Realm667 user Infirnex.

+The GLDEFS for the Weapon Upgrade Kit were devised by Realm667 user Dreadopp.

 ## Graphics